brightsign/video-mode-plugin/README.md

 1. Update SetSingleScreenVideoMode.brs or SetMultiScreensVideoMode.brs with your expected screens settings
 2. Add SetSingleScreenVideoMode.brs or SetMultiScreensVideoMode.brs to BrightAuthor or BrightAuthor:Connected (Presentation Settings > Support Content > Video Mode Plugin)
+3. Add the name of the function in the video mode plugin, this example initializes, `SetVideoMode` as the Function name.
+Plugin name is for user discretion.

 ## Supporting Resources
 Confluence: